Giray18/CDC_stream_data_simulation/README.md

 If timestamp on latest_cdc_timestamp is older than users_change_events table then Kafka producer module produce data to defined Kafka topic.

-Later on data on kafka topic bein read by Spark Structured read module`s readstream method.
+Later on data on kafka topic being read by Spark Structured read module`s readstream method.
 After applying some modifications on data window functions applied to calculate count of customer registiration by store id.

 Source code can be found on notebook (https://github.com/Giray18/spark_stream_job/blob/main/notebooks/cdc_kafka_spark.ipynb)